What is the Central Limit Theorem (CLT)?

 If the first sample produces an average return of 7.5%, the next sample may produce an average return of 7.8%.
 With the nature of randomized sampling, each sample will produce a different result.
 As you increase the size of the sample size with each sample you pick, the sample means will start forming their own distributions.

-The distribution of the sample means will move towards normal as the value of n increases.
+The distribution of the sample means will move toward normal as the value of n increases.
 The average return of the stocks in the sample index estimates the return of the whole index of 100,000 stocks, and the average return is normally distributed.

 History of the Central Limit Theorem